schwa/ApproximateEquality/README.md

 Note that the property prefixed with ``@ApproximateEqualityIgnored`` is used in the implementation.

+## License

+MIT.

+Portions of thise code are from the Apple-Numerics (<https://github.com/apple/swift-numerics>) project and are licensed under the Apache License

 ## TODO

 - [ ]: Test against more complex types.